Niilo Koponen: Move to Alaska

-He helped organized the Greater Fairbanks Teachers Credit Union, serving on the board 1958-62, 1966-72.
+He helped organized the Greater Fairbanks Teachers Credit Union, serving on the board 1958-62 and 1966-72.
 This credit union later became the Northern Schools Credit Union, then the Spirit of Alaska Federal Credit Union).
 He also organized the Chena Goldstream Volunteer Fire Department.
-He and his wife donated the property on which the Department's Station 2 now resides.
+He and his wife donated the property on which the Department's Station 2 now occupies.

 He was engaged as an active Quaker, co-founding the Chena Ridge Friends Meeting in Fairbanks.

 Alaska House of Representatives

 Koponen served in the Alaska House of Representatives in 1982-1992 as a Democrat.
 In 1982, Koponen defeated Ken Fanning, one of the country's only Libertarian legislators taking approximately 61% of the vote.
 He was one of thirteen members of Democratic Socialists of America to be elected to a state legislature that year.

 He served in the 13th, 14th, 15th, 16th, and 17th Legislatures.
 He represented the 21st district.
 During lean times when constituents would ask to cut the budget, his response was to ask "what program or service do you currently benefit from do you want to cut?"

-Koponen was one of a few members of the Democratic Socialists of America to be elected to public office.